 What is the most popular alcohol in India?

+No. It is offensive.
 So nobody smokes on buses, trains and other public places.
 Smokers are conscious of their surroundings, and it is ok to ask them to slide away if they smoke in an open area next to you.
-The pubs, restaurants, and cafes will always have strictly followed two seating zones – smoking and non-smoking.
+The pubs, restaurants, and cafes will always strictly follow two seating zones – smoking and non-smoking.

 Indians and their languages.